brypo/flex-insights-hang-up-by/README.md

 # Flex Solution - Add "Hang Up By" to Flex Insights

+>[!TIP]
+>For a more featureful solution, consider the [Twilio's Flex Project Template - Hang Up By](https://twilio-professional-services.github.io/flex-project-template/feature-library/hang-up-by) implementation.

 This is a minimal Twilio Flex proof of concept to identify who ended a *voice* Task and [populate that data to Flex Insights](https://www.twilio.com/docs/flex/developer/insights/enhance-integration).

 This uses both a **Twilio Flex Plugin** and a **Twilio Serverless Function** to determine who ended the Voice interaction.